T

 Insider tips

-• Embrace 'fika' – the Swedish tradition of coffee and pastry breaks – it's a cultural essential.
+• Embrace 'fika,' the Swedish tradition of coffee and a pastry break; it's an integral part of the culture.

 Packing highlights